divio/divio-cloud-docs/how-to/configure-celery.rst

 If you change environment variables locally, the containers will need to be stopped and restarted in order to pick up the changes.

+The number of Celery workers per Docker instance can be configured with the ``CELERYD_CONCURRENCY`` environment variable.
+The default is 2.
+This can be increased, but in that case, you will need to monitor your own RAM consumption via the Control Panel.